 Handling notes: Important!
-Protect the Master Mix from light (see practical considerations).
+Pipette Master Mix and Stop Solution into plates under conditions of natural indirect light (see practical considerations).

-• Every assay contains Sample Blanks to correct for all unspecific background signals.
-Prepare separately four Sample Blank wells for the first four samples (BL UNK1-4 of Samples 1-4) to correct for unspecific interaction between the extract components and Assay Color reagent in Master Mix.
-Positive Control does not require a separate Blank.

-• All Sample Blanks are incubated with Master Mix WITHOUT added enzyme.
+- Every assay contains Sample Blanks to correct for all unspecific background signals.
+Sample Blanks are prepared from the first four stabilized sample extracts (BL UNK1-4 of samples 1-4) to correct for unspecific interaction between the extract components and Assay Color reagent in Master Mix.
+Positive Control does not require a separate Blank. - All Sample Blanks are incubated with Master Mix WITHOUT added enzyme.

 Enzyme should be thawed just before addition into Master Mix.
-Briefly centrifuge the vial with enzyme at low speed prior to opening.
+Briefly centrifuge the microtube with enzyme at low speed prior to opening.

-- 1. Incubate ready Standards, stabilized sample extracts and stabilized Positive control for 5 min at room temperature before pipetting onto the plate. - 2.
-Pipette 20 μ L of each NAD+ or NADH Standard in duplicates starting from ST1 (0 μ M) according to the plate scheme on page 21. - 3.
-Pipette 20 μL of stabilized Positive Control and stabilized extracts in duplicates (see the scheme on p.21).
-For the first four samples, pipette one extra replicate to the indicated well (BL UNK1-4) according to the scheme on p.21.
+- 1. Incubate ready standards, stabilized sample extracts, and stabilized Positive Control for 5 min at room temperature before pipetting onto the plate. - 2.
+Pipette 20 μ L of each NAD+ or NADH standard in duplicates starting from ST1 (0 μ M) according to the plate scheme on page 22. - 3.
+Pipette 20 μL of stabilized Positive Control and stabilized sample extracts in duplicates (see the scheme on p.22).
+For the first four stabilized sample extracts, pipette one extra replicate to the indicated well (BL UNK1-4) according to the scheme on p.22.
 These four wells are Sample Blanks needed for the analysis without enzyme, to correct for unspecific interaction between the extract and Assay Color reagent within the Master Mix. - 4.
-Prepare Master Mix by adding Assay Color Reagent into BUFFER C, mix gently by rotation. - 5.
-Add 190 μL of Master Mix into each of the four Sample Blank wells. - 6.
-Add 40 μ L of Enzyme into the remaining Master Mix.
-Mix gently, avoid foaming. - Add 190 μL of Master Mix with added enzyme to all remaining wells including stabilized Positive Control, using a multichannel pipette, avoid foaming.
-Immediately cover the ready plate with the aluminum foil lid. - 8.
-For NAD+ assay: incubate for 4 6 min at room temperature.

-For NADH assay: incubate for 6 - 10 min at room temperature.

-NOTE: the reaction can be stopped when there is a clear color gradient in the standards and difference of color intensity between Samples and Sample Blanks.
+Prepare Master Mix by adding Assay Color reagent into BUFFER C, mix gently by rotation. - 5.
+From this step onwards, turn off the direct indoor lights.
+Protect Master Mix in the reservoir during pipetting by using an aluminum foil lid (please see further instructions in our instructional video at www.nadmed.com). - 6.
+Add 190 μL of Master Mix into each of the four Sample Blank wells (BL UNK1-4). - 7.
+Add 40 μL of Enzyme into the remaining Master Mix.
+Mix gently, avoid foaming. - 8.
+Add 190 μ L of Master Mix with added enzyme to all remaining wells including stabilized Positive Control, using a multichannel pipette, avoid foaming and direct light.
+Immediately cover the ready plate with the aluminum foil lid. - 9.
+For NAD+ assay: incubate the covered plate for 4 6 min at room temperature. - For NADH assay: incubate the covered plate for 6 10 min at room temperature. - NOTE: the reaction can be stopped when there is a distinct color gradient in the standards and difference in color intensity between samples with added enzyme and Sample Blanks.
 The longer the reaction time the more intense signal will be observed.
 Color intensity in NADH assay is lower than in NAD+, because concentration of NADH is much lower than NAD+ in the blood.
-Therefore, NADH standards range is from 0 to 1 μ M, while NAD+ standards range is from 0 to 5 μ M.

-- 9. Stop the reactions by adding 10 μ L of Stop Solution to each well in the same order as Master Mix using a multichannel pipette.
-Avoid foaming, gently shake the plate by hand on a table surface, remove bubbles. - 10.
-Measure light absorbance at 573 nm within 5-10 min after stopping the reactions.
+Therefore, NADH standards range is from 0 to 1 μ M, while NAD+ standards range is from 0 to 5 μ M. - 10.
+Stop the reactions by adding 10 μ L of Stop Solution to each well in the same order as Master Mix using a multichannel pipette.
+Avoid foaming, gently shake the plate by hand on a table surface, remove bubbles. - 11.
+Measure light absorbance at 573 nm immediately after addition of Stop Solution.
 If possible, shake the plate inside the microplate reader for 5 sec before the measurement.
+Note: after addition of stop solution color intensity can slowly increase uniformly in all the wells.
+This is expected due to non-enzymatic background process in the Master Mix.